hashicorp/design-system/website/docs/utilities/popover-primitive/partials/code/how-to-use.md

 ## How to use this component

-The `PopoverPrimitive` component associates a `:toggle` element with a `:content` element (both elements act as containers).
-"Soft" (hover/focus) or "click" event listeners can be assigned to the toggle, and when triggered they toggle the visibility of the content.
+The `PopoverPrimitive` is a **headless component** that associates a "toggle" element with a "popover" element (both elements act as containers).
+"Soft" (hover/focus) or "click" event listeners can be assigned to the "toggle", and when triggered they toggle the visibility of the "popover".

-When the `:content` is visible, the container can be closed in various ways: toggling via the "soft" or "click" events, clicking outside of the popover, or via the `esc` key.
+When the "popover" is visible, it can be closed in various ways: toggling via the "soft" or "click" events, clicking outside of the popover, or via the `esc` key.

 Under the hood the component uses the [native web Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API) to promote the popover content to the [top layer](https://developer.mozilla.org/en-US/docs/Glossary/Top_layer).
 This solves the issues related to stacking contexts and provides the "light dismiss" (click outside / `esc` key) out of the box.